-WELCOME
+WELCOME:

-ICC is proud to support veterans and military affiliated students.
+ICC is proud to support veterans and affiliated students.
 In its effort to support military members, ICC is designated a Purple Heart College by the Military Order of the Purple Heart (MOPH).
-ICC is further committed to helping students transition from active-duty service to college graduation through its Veterans Success Center.
-RESOURCES & SERVICES ICC provides several resources for veterans and military affiliated students, including:
+ICC also attests to its commitment to serving its veterans and affiliated students by being designated as a Military Friendly® School, for which ICC was awarded the Silver Status for 2022-2023.

-- Veteran Success Center located in the ICC Student Union - Participation in the Department of Veterans Affairs' education and training benefits, including Post-9/11 GI Bill, Montgomery GI Bill Active Duty, Montgomery GI Bill Selected Reserve, and Survivors' and Dependents' assistance.
-Interested students should contact ICC's School Certifying Official (SCO) located in the Office of Student Financial Aid. - Preferential billing rates.
-All veterans eligible for federal education benefits and current members of the armed forces are considered Kansas residents for tuition and fee purposes at ICC, regardless of time spent in Kansas.
-At ICC, resident tuition and fee rates are also assigned to current members of the armed forces (including army, navy, marine corps, air force, coast guard, Kansas army or air national guard, or any branch of the military reserves of the U.S.) and their spouses and dependent children. - Preferential enrollment policy.
-Covered individuals are not subject to any penalty, including the assessment of late fees, the denial of access to classes, libraries or other institutional facilities, or the requirement that a covered individual borrow additional funds, on any covered individual because of the individual's inability to meet his or her financial obligations to the institution due to the delayed disbursement funding from VA
+- Veteran Success Center located in the ICC Student Union - Participation in the Department of Veterans Affairs' education and training benefits, including Post-9/11 GI Bill, MontgomeryGI Bill Active Duty, Montgomery GI Bill Selected Reserve, and Survivors' and Dependents' assistance.
+Interested students should contact ICC's School Certifying Official (SCO) located in the Veteran Success Center. - Preferential billing rates.
+All veterans eligible for federal education benefits and current members of the armed forces are considered Kansas residents for tuition and fee purposes at ICC, regardless of time spent in Kansas.At ICC, resident tuition and fee rates are also assigned to current members of the armed forces (including army, navy, marine corps, air force, coast guard, Kansas army or air national guard, or any branch of the military reserves of the U.S.) and their spouses and dependent children. - Preferential enrollment policy.
+Covered individuals are not subject to any penalty, including the assessment of late fees, the denial of access to classes, libraries or other institutional facilities, or the requirement that a covered individual borrow additional funds, on any covered individual because of the individual's inability to meet his or her financial obligations to the institution due to the delayed disbursement funding fromVA